EdwardOst/docker-qlik-data-movement-gateway/README.md

 Build the gateway docker image.

-    gateway docker
+    gateway build

-Initialize a the gateway instance.
+Initialize a gateway instance.

     gateway init

 Initializing a gateway instance will create a new container using the docker image.
-The first time the container starts it will generate a registration key and then stop to provide time for manual registration of the key in Qlik Cloud.
+The first time the container starts it will generate a registration key and store it in `/root/registration.txt`.

-Start the gateway container.

-    gateway start

 Print out the registration key.
 It can also be found in the Docker log.